CVisionk/alx-low_level_programming/0x00-hello_world/README.md

 </code></pre>

 * **6. Size is not grandeur, and territory does not make a nation**
     * [6-size.c](./6-size.c): C program that prints the size of various types on the computer it is compiled and run on.
+        * You should produce the exact same output as in the example
+        * Warnings are allowed
+        * Your program should return 0
+        * You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option
   * `Expected output:`
 <pre><code>
 collenk@LAPTOP-QU24OQM9:~/alx-low_level_programming/0x00-hello_world$ gcc 6-size.c -m64 -o size64 2> /tmp/64